sbt/sbt-unidoc/README.md

 [success] Total time: 1 s, completed May 16, 2013 1:14:12 AM
 ```

+Cleaning is necessary since genjavadoc does not track the correspondence between Scala sources and emitted Java files, leading to extraneous Java sources when deleting classes.
-A Java unidoc is created under `target/"javaunidoc"` containing entities from all projects under the build.
+A Java unidoc is created under `target/javaunidoc` containing entities from all projects under the build.

 how to publish genjavadoc instead of scaladoc
 ---------------------------------------------